Case Study: Coppa Butchery and AgriForaging Compliance Services

 ROP Controls

-Sections set out seal checks by run, vacuum verification, oxygen readings where used, lot coding, shelf life support tied to process and product, and storage statements that match the record.
+Sections include seal checks by run, vacuum verification, oxygen readings (where used), lot coding, shelf-life support tied to process and product, and storage statements that match the record.

-Sections show the calculations up front, the progression of weight loss by lot, and the targets used for water activity and pH where they apply.
+Sections show the calculations up front, the progression of weight loss by lot, and the sanitation verification tied to the curing spaces.

 Verification

-Sanitation verification sits next to an environmental monitoring route that covers coolers, curing space, and the packaging bench.
+Sanitation verification sits alongside an environmental monitoring route that covers coolers, the curing space, and the packaging bench.
 Nothing invented.
 Nothing missing.

 Coppa Records and Training